liquidprompt/liquidprompt/docs/functions/data/vcs.rst

 .. function:: _lp_fossil_head_status() -> var:lp_vcs_head_status

-   Return ``true`` if the repo is in a special or unusual state.
+   Return ``true`` if the repository is in a special or unusual state.
 Return the special status.

    Does not return any extra details.